babylonhealth/ios-playbook/Cookbook/Proposals/ManagingAssets.md

 1. We could try to systematize the way we include assets in specific feature frameworks but it can cause problems described in the motivation section.

-2. Instead of accessing icons or images by subscripts `designLibrary.tokens.icons.iconography[.close]` we could use new feature of Swift 5.1 `@dynamicMemberLookup` which could be combined with `KeyPath`.
+2. Instead of accessing icons or images by subscripts `designLibrary.tokens.icons[.close]` we could use new feature of Swift 5.1 `@dynamicMemberLookup` which could be combined with `KeyPath`.
 Then we could write just `designLibrary.tokens.icons.close`.
 To achieve that firstly we have to mark `struct Icons` with `@dynamicMemberLookup`.
 Then `ImageIdentifier` has to become `struct` with `String` properties with default value:
 ```
 struct ImageIdentifier {